dani-davenport/dani-davenport.github.io/resume.md

 subtitle: Danielle Davenport
 ---

-I am a PhD researcher working in the Molecular Fisheries Laboratory at the University of Queensland investigating global populations of  sharks across temporal and spatial scales.
-Experienced student mentor and tutor; adept in R, python and bash scripting, with an emphasis on population genomic analysis for conservation and management outcomes.
+An ERC interested in population genetics and genomics with an emphasis on practical applications for conservation and management outcomes in the marine environment.
+Adept in R, Python, HPC and bash scripting, report and manuscript writing.

 ### Education

 **PhD, Molecular Fisheries Laboratory**<br>
-University of Queensland, St Lucia, Queensland (*2017 - Current*)
+University of Queensland, St Lucia, Queensland (*2017 - 2022*)
 <br>*Thesis Topic:* Genomics for monitoring shark populations<br>
-*Details:* Three-and-a-half-year program, applied research using genomic methods and theory for the management and conservation of shark populations<br>
+*Details:* A comprehensive program performing research and work placements with a focus on applied research using genomic methods and theory for the management and conservation of marine populations<br>
 *Supervisor:* Prof Jennifer Ovenden

 **Coursework Masters in Bioinformatics (2 years)**
 <br>University of Queensland, St Lucia, Queensland (*July 2015 – July 2017*)

 **B. Applied Science with Honors (Marine Environment)**
 <br>Institute for Marine and Antarctic Studies (IMAS), University of Tasmania (*2011-2014*)

 ### Recent Professional History (Academic)

-*2018-Current*
+*2018-2022*
 <br>**Tutors@UQ, University of Queensland**
 <br>Teaching Assistant - The University of Queensland, St Lucia
 <br>Description: Currently working as a teaching assistant delivering course content at the undergraduate and masters level.
 I teach into courses including Analysis and communication of Biological Data implementing skills in statistical and mathematical modelling and R-scripting.
 Introduction to Bioinformatics (masters level) tutoring technical skills in Galaxy, bash scripting, HPC use and bioinformatics concepts.
 Introduction to Bioinformatics (undergraduate level) tutoring skills in computing including bash-scripting, python and bioinformatics algorithms.
 Advanced Bioinformatics (masters & undergraduate level) tutoring technical skills in python, algorithms and bioinformatics concepts.
 Introduction to Cell Biology (undergraduate level) tutoring students in the use of histology to answer scientific questions.